aaronwestcott/GettingAndCleaningDataProject/README.md

 Project for the Getting and Cleaning Data on Coursera

+Summary:
+The original file were X_Train and X_test containing the measurment data was bound together to create a full set of data.
+The features were then limited to those containing the word "mean" or "std".
+This reduced the dataset down to 79 remaining features.
+The Activity and Subject were bound and the means of the columns found by subject/activity combination.
+The resulting dataset is then cleaned up and written out.

-The analysis steps performed are as follows (The numbers match the code): 1.
-All files are read into R. X_train.txt X_test.txt features.txt activity_labels.txt subject_test.txt y_test.txt y_train.txt subject_test.txt subject_train.txt activity_labels.txt
+The individual analysis steps performed are as follows (The numbers match the code):

+1. All files are read into R. X_train.txt X_test.txt features.txt activity_labels.txt subject_test.txt y_test.txt y_train.txt subject_test.txt subject_train.txt activity_labels.txt
  1.Using rbind, concatonate the the X_train to X_Test, Y_Train to Y_TEst and subject_train to subject_test data together one set on top of the other.

- 2.MErge the activity labels o the the Y data and simply grab the full text names of the activities
+ 2.Merge the activity labels o the the Y data and simply grab the full text names of the activities

  3.Column bind the subjects to the activities